cantzakas/gp-grafana/README.md

 5. (Optional) Run `./download-orgalorg.sh` file, followed by `./install-orgalorg.sh` file.
 6. (Optional) Run `./download-influxdb-1.7.9.sh` file, followed by `./install-influxdb-1.7.9.sh` file.
 7. (Optional) Run `./download-telegraf-1.12.4-1.sh` file, followed by `./install-telegraf-1.12.4-1.sh` file.
-8. Make sure ports 3000, 8086 are open and allow connections, on the Greenplum master instance for Grafana GUI and InfluxDB to run properly.
+8. Make sure ports 3000, 8086 (Optional) are open and allow connections, on the Greenplum master instance for Grafana GUI and InfluxDB respectively, to run properly.
 9. Run `./start-grafana.sh` to start the Grafana Server and GUI on master host.
 10. (Optional) Run `./start-influx.sh` to start the InfluxDB on master host.
 11. (Optional) Run `./start-telegraf.sh` to start the Telegrag agent on all hosts.